DonnyMatchen/DendroFinance/README.md

 # ESSENTIAL ELEMENTS
 Account and Exchange names must be unique, and cannot contain spaces.

-Most accounts within the default set of accounts are required, and should probably not be deleted or renamed.
+If accounts are renamed, any counterpart(s) in `notable-accounts` should also be changed to match.

 More specific information can be found under Examples.